Post 9/11 G.I. Bill

 Some rights available under the Servicemember Civil Relief Act are also relevant.
 Any individual on active duty is entitled to the benefits, whether or not they are stationed in a war zone.
 Important rights include:

 - Creditors must reduce the interest rates to 6% on an obligation incurred by a servicemember before active duty.
 The reduction lasts as long as the servicemember is on active duty.
 These protections apply to student loans, as well as to most other types of debt, including car loans, mortgages, credit cards and business debts.
 Any interest reduced as a result of this law should be forgiven, not just deferred.
-In order to take advantage of this reduction, servicemembers are required to give written notice to their creditors and copies of their military orders.
-This notice must be given no later than 180 days after the servicemember leaves active duty.
 For federal student loans, the 6% interest reduction only applies to borrowers in military service as of August 14, 2008.
 According to the Department of Education, borrowers may not receive a refund of interest paid in excess of the 6% limit before August 14, 2008.
 The Department announced in August 2014 that it will now apply the interest rate limitation to accounts of eligible borrowers without a request from the borrower.
 FFEL lenders and servicers are authorized and encouraged to do the same.

 - The Act gives relief to servicemembers facing collection actions.